Category: Physiology

 Picky Eating

-Many supertasters have a laundry list of foods they wouldn’t dare touch unless they were stranded on a deserted island — and even then, it would be a challenge.
-To their credit, there is a scientific reason behind their finicky food preferences.
-Scientists believe that many supertasters have the gene TAS2R38.
+Many supertasters have a long list of foods they wouldn’t dare touch unless they were stranded on a deserted island — and even then, it would be a challenge.
+To their credit, there’s a scientific reason behind their finicky food preferences.

-This particular gene increases a person’s perception of the bitterness in various foods and drinks.
-Many supertasters that have taken part in scientific studies often find that they’re extremely sensitive to a chemical called propylthiouracil (PROP).
+Many supertasters that have taken part in scientific studies find they’re extremely sensitive to a chemical called propylthiouracil (PROP).
 This chemical is often used in research to measure a person’s sensitivity to notes of tartness.
-Because PROP has an easily detectable bitter taste, supertasters often note an extremely bitter taste when given the chemical, more so than average or non-tasters.
+Because PROP has an easily detectable bitter taste, supertasters often note an extremely bitter taste when given the chemical — more so than average or non-tasters.

-Camouflaging Bitter Flavors by Overcompensating With Other Flavors
+Camouflaging Bitter Flavors with Other Flavors

 Broccoli and spinach may leave an overwhelmingly bitter taste in the mouths of supertasters, but that doesn’t mean they don’t understand the nutritional value veggies offer.
 To mask the bitterness, some supertasters add sweet, salty or fatty flavors to foods they wouldn’t eat otherwise.
 This makes certain bitter-tasting foods more palatable so supertasters can have their vegetables — and their nutrients too.